-Earlier this year, Central University of Haryana at Mahendragarh was subject to jingoistic nationalism.
+In the beginning of 2017, the Central University of Haryana at Mahendragarh was subject to jingoistic nationalism.
 The University staged one of Mahasweta Devi’s most celebrated short stories, “Draupadi”.
 Its performance was soon met with violence, as the play was halted in media res.

 “Draupadi” is about a tribal woman, Dopdi Mejhen, trying to escape the clutches of security forces, but is ultimately caught and brutally gang-raped on the command of the chief, Senayak.

 For ABVP, it was a desecration of Army and security forces.

 It is interesting to notice that the Goliath-seeming leaders of BJP – Narendra Modi and Amit Shah offered their condolences after learning about the Bengali writer’s death, and yet are silent when such saffronism is operating in university spaces.